microsoft/r-server-hospital-length-of-stay/SQLR/Readme.md

 ### Step 3c: Testing and Evaluating (Regression)
 -------------------------

-In this step, we create a stored procedure [dbo].[test_evaluate_models_reg] that scores the two trained models on the testing set, and then compute regressiom performance metrics as well as multi-class classification metrics obtained after rounding the prediction.
-The performance metrics are written in “Metrics_Reg”.
+In this step, we create a stored procedure [dbo].[test_evaluate_model_reg] that scores the trained model on the testing set, and then compute regression performance metrics written in “Metrics_Reg”.

 Input: